fusioncharts/dev_centre_docs/themes/theme-manager.md

 ```json
 subCaption: 'Harry\'s SuperMart'
 ```
-In the above format, `\' is an escape character.
+In the above format, `\` is an escape character.
 You can use it to tell the browser that the quotation mark after `y` is an apostrophe, and not a part of the code.
 This way of using escape characters to represent characters that browsers would otherwise interpret incorrectly is called character quoting.
 You can use the following escape characters (in the given sequences) in your code:

 * Use **\'** to indicate an apostrophe, or a single quote.

 * Use **\"** to indicate double quotes.

-* Use **\ **to indicate a backslash.
+* Use **\\** to indicate a backslash.

 * Use **\n** to indicate a new line.